SHARPENTIERS/CGE7/readme.md

 - Removed Japanese string input
 - Added `2nd Character Set` checkbox in string input dialog to use 2nd charset upper case characters.

-All these modifications require the european MZ 700 font rom.
+All these modifications require the international MZ 700 font ROM (can be found **[here](https://original.sharpmz.org/download/mz7cgint.zip)** - Rename the file as `MZ700FON.DAT` and put it in the same folder as the exe file).

 - Added an `Export` option in the `File` menu.
 This option exports the screen as an assembly source.
 There are two export options: `Raw` and `Compressed`. `Raw` saves the screen as is, `Compressed` saves the screen with a RLE compression.
+This file also contains the animation blocks.

 Here is the code to display the screen content: